research-team/NEUCOGAR/Serotonin.md

-<strong> Serotonin (pleasure hormones) </strong> - a chemical created by the human body, a hormone that acts as a neurotransmitter.
+**Serotonin (pleasure hormones)** - a chemical created by the human body, a hormone that acts as a neurotransmitter.
 It supports conversion of signals from one part of brain to the other.
 Serotonin is associated with psychological and physical activity: appetite, mood, libido, social behavior and cognitive reasoning.
 __________________________________________________________________________________________________________________

 <strong> Glossary </strong>